UberEATS Toronto: Pay Rates and Driver Requirements

 • Whitby

-You will NOT require an HST number.
+As an Uber Eats driver, you will NOT require an HST number.
 UberEATS will collect HST from the customer and remit it to the government.
-If you drive for a living you may want to consult an accountant regarding HST registration.
-Once you pass a certain amount of income as an independent contractor, you have to charge and remit HST.
+If you drive for a living you may want to consult an accountant regarding HST registration, as it is a requirement for rideshare.
+But, if you pass a certain amount of income in a year, typically $30K, then you have to remit HST.

 Insurance Requirements